 - Reduces average credit age

-- Increases utilisation ratio
+- Increases utilization ratio

 - Weakens your CIBIL profile